The event comes on the third day of festivities to mark 70 years since the Queen’s reign began.

 The Earl and Countess will first visit Belfast, where the Royal couple will join members of the public at a 1950s-themed celebration on Royal Avenue in the city.

 The event is to mark the third day of festivities to mark 70 years since the Queen’s reign began.

-They also watched a community dance group perform a routine that celebrates the last seven decades.
+Before leaving Belfast, the earl and countess will watch a community dance group perform a routine that celebrates the last seven decades.

 The royal couple will then travel to their second engagement in the region on Saturday afternoon.